 While most of us refer to our credit score to look at the health of our credit, our credit report is actually a much better indicator.
 While a credit score is a snapshot of our overall credit health, a credit report is much more detailed and features a lot more information.
-A credit report is primarily used to help lenders see how risky or safe a person is to lend money to.
+A credit report is primarily used to help lenders in British Columbia and Canada, in general, see how risky or safe a person is to lend money to.

 A credit report includes a lot of important information such as: